-I am a third year PhD candidate in the History of Science.
-I work on the life and diary of Charles Blagden (1748-1820), physician, natural philosopher, and secretary to the Royal Society between 1784 and 1797.
+I am a historian of science interested in the use of paper tools, particularly diaries, as aids to memory and personal development.
+My PhD thesis, completed at University College London and the Royal Society, explored the life and diary of Charles Blagden (1748-1820), physician, natural philosopher, and secretary to the Royal Society between 1784 and 1797.

-You can find out more about my research on my academia.edu page.
+You can find out more about my PhD research on my academia.edu page.

 Cover image: Lectures on chemistry.
 Holograph notes taken by Sir Charles Blagden [1748-1820], when a student at Edinburgh University.
 L0068238 Lectures on chemistry, Credit: Wellcome Library, London.
 Wellcome Images.